txtor/seek/README.md

 search files with .txt extension

 One could define argument alias for common operations.
 This could be defined at compile time or by the user at a `.seek` file.

+### Open Questions
+How to match case sensitive/insensitive?
+Introducing separate match operators wouldn't be orthogonal, would it?
+Introduce a "comparer" argument?